 Do you want to experience your games in awesome detail and color on a 150″ screen?
 The only way to do that is with a good gaming projector.
 You’ve likely looked at them.
 It can be confusing.
 We’re not confused.
 We know all about projectors for home theater.
 Also, We spent a lot of time talking to gamers to find out what they want from your games.
 We sorted through all the available projectors to find those that will give you the immersive gaming experience you crave.
 So, here are the 8 best 4K game projectors.

-Factors to Consider When Shopping for 4K Projectors for Gaming
+Factors to Consider When Buying the Best 4K Projectors for Gaming

 Keep these key points in mind as you’re making your decision при выборе best 4k projectors for gaming.